kumarrupesh2000/LearnHub/README.md

 ## Project Description

-StudyNotion is a fully functional ed-tech platform that enables users to create, consume, and rate educational content.
+LearnHub is a fully functional ed-tech platform that enables users to create, consume, and rate educational content.
 The platform is built using the MERN stack, which includes ReactJS, NodeJS, MongoDB, and ExpressJS.
-StudyNotion aims to provide:
+LearnHub aims to provide:
 * A seamless and interactive learning experience for students, making education more accessible and engaging.
 * A platform for instructors to showcase their expertise and connect with learners